- 10 February 2020

 Some people begin the role and enjoy the patient contact so much that they remain in that role for the rest of their working life.
 Others use it as a stepping stone onto other careers.
 Either way, becoming a care assistant is an important and rewarding job.
 In this article we look at how to become a care assistant and what qualifications and career opportunities exist.

-A care assistant is a job title most often associated with staff employed by a care home - hospitals, GP surgeries and NHS Trusts employ Healthcare Assistants.
+A healthcare assistant is a job title most often associated with staff employed in hospitals, GP surgeries and NHS Trusts.
+(Care Assistant is a term more commonly applied to care homes and home care.)

 The same role can be known as a Nursing Assistant or Nursing Auxiliary – although these terms are less widely used today.

-The main difference is whether you are working in a medical, primary or secondary care environment such an NHS setting (where we tend to call them Healthcare Assistants or HCAs), or in a social care environment such as a care home or the client’s own home (where we tend to call them Care Assistants or Support Workers).
+The main difference is whether you are working in a medical, primary or secondary care environment such an NHS setting (where we tend to call them Healthcare Assistants or HCAs), or in a social care environment such as a care home or the client’s own home (where we tend to call them Care Assistants).

 What do Healthcare Assistants do?